thephpleague/url/4.0/url/manipulation.md

 ## URL normalization

-Out of the box the package normalize any given URL according to the non destructive rules of RFC3986.
+Out of the box the package normalizes any given URL according to the non destructive rules of RFC3986.

 These non destructives rules are:

 - scheme and host components are lowercased;
+- host component is encoded using the punycode algorithm if needed
 - query, path, fragment components are URL encoded;
 - the port number is removed from the URL object if the standard port is used;